 Finally, every release should be copied and archived.
 Everything from the application code to package files, third-party libraries, release notes, and integrity verification data should be included in the archive.
 The release file repository should be secured with restricted access.

 Common industry practice is to perform quarterly vulnerability scans to identify security flaws in your software.
 However, cybercriminals work 24x7x365.
 Each business must assess its own risk tolerance level to decide how often it should perform scans.
 Many companies adopt a routine monthly or weekly scanning schedule to uncover vulnerabilities sooner.

 Simplify Software Development Management

 Ensuring the security of your software and your systems is a never-ending task.
 Preventing, detecting, and remediating software vulnerabilities starts with developers but involves virtually every part of your IT organization for adequate coverage.
 It also takes frequent assessment to ensure that no new threats have been introduced along the pipeline.
 That means implementing the proper scanning and testing tools to stay on top of emerging risks.
 SOOS tracks over 100,000 known vulnerabilities with each scan.
 We understand that security isn’t an option; it’s a necessity.
-Our protection comes at a flat $99 monthly cost.
-You have no scan limits, and every feature is available in unlimited projects for unlimited users.
+Our protection has no scan limits, and every feature is available in unlimited projects for unlimited users.
 It can also be integrated easily into your CI/CD pipeline.
 To learn more about our software composition analysis service for software vulnerability scanning, visit our blog.